clorteau/arch-wiki-search/README.md

   -v, --version         Print version number and exit -x, --export          Export cache as .zip file
-  -m, --merge MERGE     Import and merge cache from a zip file created with --export -ni, --noicon         Don't show the 📚 notification area icon --clear               Clear cache and exit
+  -m, --merge MERGE     Import and merge cache from a zip file created with --export -ni, --noicon         Don't show the 📚 notification area icon - only <ctrl+c> will stop --clear               Clear cache and exit
   -d, --debug